 Just make sure before you go into the field you know your BDC reticle like the back of your hand.
-Many of the older designs are not as intuitive as they may seem, and you don’t want to lose a match or wounded animal because you didn’t study your reticle enough.
+Many of the older designs are not as intuitive as they may seem, and you don’t want to lose a match or wound an animal because you didn’t study your reticle enough.

 #3.
 Ranges & Targets

-Pay special attention to small features that you make your magnification more effective.
-Options like special coatings on objective bells, BDC reticles, and even target turrets can allow you to make the most out of the scope.
+Pay special attention to small features that make your magnification more effective.
+Options like special coatings on objective lenses, BDC reticles, and even target turrets can allow you to make the most out of the scope.
 Possibly even saving you money on buying a larger magnification scope by allowing you to use a lower setting with greater accuracy.

 This is certainly an area that is will change over time as your preferences and experience guide you to what sort of optic you prefer in the field.
 Don’t expect to get this right the first time, just sit down and have some careful thinking before you go shopping, so that you don’t buy the wrong scope for your Ruger 10/22.

 Ruger 10/22 Red Dot Vs Scope